classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/guest-checkout.md

 ---

-Auto-login and checkout for unregistered users.
-Unregistered users can directly make booking by registering on the go.
-They'll simply need to click on Guest Checkout and enter their name, email and phone number and that's it.
+Enable auto-login and instant checkout for unregistered users in your Eventmie Pro FullyLoaded Laravel event management platform.
+Unregistered users can book tickets directly by registering on the go—just click Guest Checkout, enter name, email, and phone number, and complete the booking in seconds.

 <br>

-Now within the Checkout popup, user can Login, Register or checkout as Guest can do all within the same popup window and it won't redirect the user anywhere.
+Within the Checkout popup, users can log in, register, or checkout as a guest—all in the same window, with no redirects.
+This streamlined process improves ticket purchasing for guests and increases event sales.
-This will improve the Ticket purchasing for Guests.

 <br>

-Their account will be created directly from the Checkout popup and they'll recieve successful Signup and Booking successful email.
+Guest accounts are created instantly from the Checkout popup.
+Users receive both a successful signup and booking confirmation email.

 <br>

-And later on, they can login with same email after resetting their password using Forgot Password.
+Later, guests can log in with the same email by resetting their password using the Forgot Password option.

 ---